heroisaprinciple/aphablog/README.md

 To see an error: `article.errors.full_messages`. ["Title can't be blank"] is returned.

 Let's go further and validate description.
 Write `validates :description, presence: true` in the Article class.
+We can also specify the length of the field by using `length: {mimimum: , maximum: }` To save these changes to the model, use `reload!`

+**To see other validation methods, use** https://guides.rubyonrails.org/active_record_validations.html

+<h1>Route, action, view</h1>

+By writing `resources :articles` in routes.rb file and using `rails routes --expanded` in the console (an ordinary console, not rails), we'll see all routes and controllers in console.